January 19, 2026 (5mo ago)

 A Vercel setup with equivalent features — team seats plus Sentry, analytics, and monitoring — typically runs $200+/month.
 Self-hosting covers all of this for infrastructure cost alone.

-But is self-hosting right for everyone?
-Not necessarily.
-If your team has zero DevOps experience and your app gets under 10K visitors monthly, Vercel's free tier might be the pragmatic choice.
+Self-hosting is not for everyone.
+If your team has zero DevOps experience and your app gets under 10K visitors monthly, Vercel's free tier is the pragmatic choice.
 Self-hosting shines when costs start scaling.

 # No code changes required for standard Next.js apps